Cultural and Social Anthropology

 The diversity and commonalities of human cultures and societies lie at the heart of social and cultural anthropology.
 Anthropologists study the ways of life of local communities, as well as the regional, national and global interdependencies in which these communities are involved.
-Thus, anthropologists investigate global processes such as migration, health projects or digitisation initiatives giving particular attention to how such processes are negotiated in local contexts.
+Thus, anthropologists investigate global processes such as capital flows, migration, health projects or digitisation initiatives, but give particular attention to their negotiation in local contexts.
 Anthropology aims to describe and understand these contexts and to explain specific aspects of human life and co-existence.

 Openness to interdisciplinarity and international cooperation are central to our research and teaching.
 We regard the cultural and social sciences — which have grown together from different research traditions — as a joint, transnational undertaking.
-We seek new ways of cooperation, in particular with institutions and individuals in those regions where we conduct research (see Cooperations).
+We seek new ways of collaboration, in particular with institutions and individuals in those regions where we conduct research (see Links).

 1. Politics and Economics

-On the one hand, political and economic anthropology focuses on the political and economic organisation of the most diverse societies.
-On the other, anthropologists examine how local contexts are influenced by national and global political and economic dynamics.
-Furthermore, anthropologists are increasingly investigating these processes themselves, for example, the nation state, bureaucracies or the influence of capital-intensive large-scale projects on local populations.
-Among other issues, we explore the consequences of resource use through plantation management and mining in different areas of the world.
+On the one hand, political and economic anthropology focuses on the political and economic organisation in a diverse range of societies.
+On the other, anthropologists examine how local dynamics are influenced by national and global political and economic processes.
+Furthermore, anthropologists are increasingly investigating these processes themselves, for example, the nation state, bureaucracies, and the establishment of capital-intensive large-scale projects.
+Among other issues, we explore the consequences of large-scale plantations and mining in different areas of the world.
 But we also ask: How is public health insurance in India planned and implemented for poorer sections of the population?
-Or how do economic logics prevail and restructure health care?
+Or how do capitalist logics prevail and restructure health care?

 2. Medicine and Technology

-Examining medicine and technology from an anthropological perspective involves considering these phenomena (often experienced as objective or “natural”) as objects of study and to subject them to social science analyses.
-We do this through close interdisciplinary exchange, for example, with science and technology studies or the history of science and knowledge.
+Examining medicine and technology from an anthropological perspective involves considering these phenomena (often conceived as “objective” or “natural”) as objects of study and to subject them to social science analyses.
+We do this through close interdisciplinary exchange, for example, with science and technology studies or the history of science.
 In which ways are medicine and technology present in daily life?
 How are they produced, perceived, used and possibly reinterpreted in specific contexts?
 To what extent are these experiences shaped by historical, political and economic influences, and how do they relate to social inequalities?
-Our research explores the ideals of universal health care, health policy, biotechnologies and digitisation mainly in South Asia and East Africa.
-We also focus on global networking and asymmetries, especially in the form of South-South relations.
+Our research explores the ideals of universal health care, health policy, biotechnologies and digitalisation mainly in South Asia and East Africa.
+We also focus on global entanglements, especially in the form of South-South relations.

 Our staff undertake research in Southeast Asia, the Pacific, South Asia and East Africa.
-However, some of our Master’s and PhD students also work in Switzerland, which illustrates the importance of anthropological approaches and methods for understanding “one’s own” society.
+However, some of our Master’s and PhD students also work on aspects of social life in Switzerland.